sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --scriptInput.longTask, --minLongTaskLength  Set the minimum length of a task to be categorised as a CPU Long Task.
 It can never be smaller than 50.
 The value is in ms and you make Browsertime collect long tasks using --chrome.collectLongTasks or --cpu.  [number] [default: 50]
   --browser, -b                                Specify browser.
 Safari only works on OS X.  [choices: "chrome", "firefox", "safari"] [default: "chrome"]
   --android                                    Short key to use Android.
 Will automatically use com.android.chrome  [boolean] [default: false]
   --pageCompleteCheck                          Supply a JavaScript (inline or JavaScript file) that decides when the browser is finished loading the page and can start to collect metrics.
 The JavaScript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
 Use it to fetch timings happening after the loadEventEnd.
 By default the tests ends 2 seconds after loadEventEnd.
-Also checkout --pageCompleteCheckInactivity
+Also checkout --pageCompleteCheckInactivity and --pageCompleteCheckPollTimeout
   --pageCompleteWaitTime                       How long time you want to wait for your pageComplteteCheck to finish, after it is signaled to closed.
 Extra parameter passed on to your pageCompleteCheck.  [default: 5000]
   --pageCompleteCheckInactivity                Alternative way to choose when to end your test.
 This will wait for 2 seconds of inactivity that happens after loadEventEnd.  [boolean] [default: false]
+  --pageCompleteCheckPollTimeout               The time in ms to wait for running the page complete check the next time.  [number] [default: 200]
+  --pageLoadStrategy                           Set the strategy to waiting for document readiness after a navigation event.
+After the strategy is ready, your pageCompleteCheck will start runninhg.
+This only for Firefox and Chrome and please check which value each browser implements.  [string] [choices: "eager", "none", "normal"] [default: "normal"]
   --iterations, -n                             Number of times to test the url (restarting the browser between each test)  [number] [default: 3]
   --prettyPrint                                Enable to print json/har with spaces and indentation.
 Larger files, but easier on the eye.  [boolean] [default: false]
   --delay                                      Delay between runs, in milliseconds  [number] [default: 0]